robertjchristian/MRC/PENDING/MRC41.md

-# Title: MRC 41 "MOR Staking For Builders"
+# MRC 41: MOR Staking For Builders
-## Sub Title: "The Time & Dilution Based Power Factor Method For Calculating Proportionality of Emissions"
+## The Time & Dilution Based Power Factor Method For Calculating Proportionality of Emissions

 ### Link for Discussion on Discord:
 https://discord.com/channels/1151741790408429580/1251995756332843189